Introduction / History

-Many of the scheduled tribes have been heavily influenced by their more powerful Hindu neighbors.
+Scheduled tribes like the Andh people have been heavily influenced by their more powerful Hindu neighbors.
 As a result, they have given up a number of their traditional customs and now imitate many Hindu customs, particularly those of the Brahmins (highest caste of Hindu priests and scholars).
-Although some remnants of their ethnic religions are evident, the tribes are primarily considered Hindu.
+Although many remnants of their ethnic religions are evident, the tribes are considered Hindu.
+By it's nature, Hinduism is flexible enough to allow for ancient ethnic religious practices to continue without someone being considered to be outside the Hindu sphere.
+This greatly adds to the diversity of Hinduism since most ethnic groups have their own religious traditions.

 What Are Their Needs?

-All of these tribal communities need practical help, especially in the areas of agriculture, education, and health care.
+All scheduled tribes need practical help, especially in the areas of agriculture, education and health care.
 Medical supplies and qualified doctors and nurses are severely lacking in the remote areas.
-Christian ministries that reach out to these tribes must be sensitive to their physical as well as spiritual needs.
-Perhaps Christian teachers and medical teams will have opportunities to show these precious people the love of Jesus in practical ways.
+Perhaps Christian teachers and medical teams will have opportunities to show these precious Andh people the love of Jesus in practical ways.